Taipei WEGO Private Senior High School

 The Taipei WEGO Private Senior High School (臺北市私立薇閣高級中學) is a private senior high school which located at Beitou, Taipei, Taiwan.

-Taipei City Private Wego Senior High School is a private senior high school located in Beitou District, Taipei City.
 It contains high school and secondary school.
 The secondary school enrolls 13 to 14 classes every year.
 In 2017, the secondary school established a 13th class (Class De), which is an international class.
 In 2019, a new international class was added to the ninth grade class and became class 14 (5 class for the external examination class; 6 class for the direct promotion class and 2 class for the international class).
 The total number of students in one grade of junior high school is approximately 600.

 The senior high school enrolls eight to nine classes every year, among which Class Wu is a math and science gifted class, Class Geng established in 2012 is an international class, Class Ji established in 2014 is a natural science experimental class, and Class Xin established in 2017 is an international class or Ordinary class, the Ren class established in 2020 is an ordinary class.
 The total number of students in one grade of senior high school is approximately 410.
 Mainly adopts separate admissions system.
 More than 90% of senior high school freshmen each year are directly from the secondary part of the school.